organize paperwork without a filing cabinet

 Divide the interiors with cardboard or wooden dividers to section off storage.
 Then use hanging folders, expandable files, or labelled bins within the sections to organize paperwork without a filing cabinet.

 Coffee tables, TV trays, and other portable surfaces provide filing solutions you can tuck away when not in use.
 You can even create shallow wall-mounted shelves using boards and wall brackets to corral paperwork without taking up much floor space.
+Be creative with the storage items already in your home.

 Portable Mobile Cart